yifan-CodeDir/SODA/README.md

 # SODA
 ----------
 Welcome to the website of SODA.
-This repository contains a replication package for a research paper submitted to ASE 2024.
+This repository contains a replication package for a research paper accepted by [ASE 2024](https://conf.researchr.org/home/ase-2024).
 We provide our code, data and result for the ease of replicating our experiments.

 - **Code** : We provide all the code needed to replicate our experiment in the `code` subdirectory.
 We also provide the guidance to run our code in the following page.
 - **Data** : We provide our data in the `data.zip`